GlobetrotterG/mega-man-memory-game/README.md

 * User Story 3: As a user, I want a game that works on a laptop, desktop, tablet and mobile.

     * Plan
+      My plan is to create a game that can be played on any device.
+The thought process initially was how this game can be responsive on all devices.

     * Implementation
+      Making the game responsive was finalised on the last steps of creating this game.
+I was thinking whether to use Bootstrap, CSS grids, or Media Query.
+Due to the time constraint, I didn't want to change any codes the last minute.
+So had to weigh my options, and went for the Media query option.

     * Test
+      I had to experiment with a few styling to get the right level of responsiveness of the game, especially on a mobile device and used Media Query on my CSS.
+I experimented putting the cards on a row of 2, 3 and 4 to see how it works on a mobile.
+I also tested the text of the starting and closing of the text to check its responsiveness.
+I styled my media query appropriately, to include the card and all the text in, and customised them to make it responsive to the mobile version, which meant reducing the font size and the size of the cards.

     * Result
+      After testing the rows of 2, it felt tedious for the game to played to the mobile, as you have to keep scrolling down to find the match which is frustrating.
+With the row, I noticed that this didn't work.
+I tried it on the Chrome Developer, mainly testing it using the iPhoneX option, the left card isn't showing on the screen.
+I felt that using the row of 3 was a better option.
+After how many attempts of getting the right style, I was able to make it responsive on the mobile.
+The only issue I've just noticed now is that when using an iPhone device, some cards were facing front, even when I restarted the game.

     * Verdict
+      For the Samsung device, this game is showing that it's responsive and no issues with the deck of cards turning back.
+But on the iOS, it seems like there's a bug when the game is played.
+Due to the lack of time troubleshooting this, I will look into this after project submission.
+It's partially, achieved the user expectations.

 * User Story 4: As a user, I want to play a game tests and challenges my memory skills within a timeframe.